wwpa65/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-*Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+*Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?*

+Vehicle length, ground clearance, and intercept of the model provided a non-random amount of variance to the mpg values in the dataset.
 The summary results of the multiple linear regression model is shown in the Figure 2.

 - Intercept (p-value=5.08e-08)
 - vehicle_length (p-value=2.60e-12)
 - ground_clearance (p-value=5.21e-08)

-Is the slope of the linear model considered to be zero?
-Why or why not?
+*Is the slope of the linear model considered to be zero?
+Why or why not?*
 - The slope of the model is NOT considered to be zero because the linear model has a p-value of 5.35e-11 and R2 = 0.71.
 It rejects the null-hypothesis

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+*Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?*
-- this linear model seems to predict mpg effectively because R^2 = 0.71 while the p-value remained significant (p=5.35e-11).
+- This linear model seems to predict mpg of MechaCar prototypes effectively because R^2 = 0.71 while the p-value remained significant (p=5.35e-11).
-- However, it needs further investigation because its intercept is also statistically significant, meaning that there is a significant amount of variability when all independent variables are zero.
+- However, it needs further evaluation because its intercept is also statistically significant, meaning that there is a significant amount of variability when all independent variables are zero.
   - Significant features may need scaling or transforming to improve predictive ability of the model.
-  - There may be other variables that can help explain the variability of our dependent variable that have not been included in our model ot the current independant variables may need transforming and model re-evaluation after that.
+  - There may be other variables that can help explain the variability of the dependent variable (mpg) that have not been included in our model ot the current independant variables may need transforming and model re-evaluation after that.

 ![Linear_Regression](/images/lm-mpg_vehicle_param.png)